Energy bounds for entangled states: Lowest energy state for a given entanglement

 \section{Lowest energy state for a given entanglement}

-In this appendix, we prove the main result of the paper, i.e. to find one pure state of minimum energy for a fixed amount of entanglement, quantified by the entropy of entanglement $\E (\ket{\psi})$.
+Here, we prove the main result of the main text, i.e., to find one pure state of minimum energy for a fixed amount of entanglement, quantified by the entropy of entanglement $\E (\ketn{\psi})$.

 Because of the results obtained in the previous section, we know that one minimum energy pure state can be searched among pure states of the form of Eq.~\eqref{eq: minimal energy Schmidt state}.
-A bijection between these states and a specific set of diagonal density matrices exists up to phase factors on the kets $\ket{A_i B_i}$:
+A bijection between these states and a specific set of diagonal density matrices exists up to phase factors on the kets $\ketn{A_i B_i}$: